nusneuromorphic/PCA-RECT/README.md

    FASTnoPCAwithDet: Fast version with detector incorporated (no PCA) (YH and RB)

-At the moment, the training files are in our neuromorphic shared drive and needs to be placed one folder level above the working folder
-(the code uses '../' to reference the files).
+The training files can be found in the [N-SOD Dataset](https://tinyurl.com/s84nlm4) and needs to be placed in the correct path, relative to the main executing file. (the code uses '../' to reference the files).

-\Storage\Recognition_FPGA_trainfiles
+../../N-SOD Datatet/

+## Instruction for Tunning Parameters (testing)
------Instruction for Tunning Parameters(testing)-----(Yang Hong) Tune descriptor size: 1) set value of "param.descsize=7"  2) CTRL+H to replace "5by5" to "7by7"
+Tune descriptor size:
+   1. Set value of "param.descsize=7"
+   2. CTRL+H to replace "5by5" to "7by7"

-Tune codebook size: 1) set value of "histopts.num_bins=150" 2) CTRL+H to replace "100codebok" to "150codebok"
+Tune codebook size:
+   1. Set value of "histopts.num_bins=150"
+   2. CTRL+H to replace "100codebok" to "150codebok"

 Then, you can run the code to load or get your data properly.